anvitasuresh/cse15l-lab-reports/lab2-report.md

     assertArrayEquals(new int[]{7,6,5}, input2);
   }`
  An input that does not produce a failure can be seen as below.
+ `@Test
+  public void testReverseInPlace3(){
+    int[] input3 = {0};
+    ArrayExamples.reverseInPlace(input3);
+    assertArrayEquals(new int[]{0}, input3);
+  }`

 The symptom is that the array was not being reversed.
 One bug in the code was that it should not run through the whole array but only half because it is swapping the left and right side.
 The other bug was that there has to be a temporary integer variable that works to swap both sides of the array; it does this by storing each value of the array in the variable temp and then swapping them.

 Before:
 ` static void reverseInPlace(int[] arr) {